Home

 oil for frying

-Take the flour and add about 1/4 tspn of each of the herbs and spices.
+Take the flour and add about 1/4 tspn of each of the herbs and spices and mix together thoroughly.
 Put this onto a plate.

 Dip the tilapia fish in the egg and then into the spiced flour mixture, making sure it is thoroughly coated.